 Other treatment choices

-Some anti-VEGF (vascular endothelial growth factor) medicines can help treat macular edema from diabetic retinopathy.
+Some anti-VEGF (vascular endothelial growth factor) medicines, such as aflibercept and ranibizumab, can help treat macular edema from diabetic retinopathy.

 What to think about

 Pan-retinal laser treatment is used to treat several spots on the retina during one or, most often, two sessions.
 It reduces the risk of serious bleeding and the progression of severe proliferative retinopathy.